thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment83;sediment55" caption=false%}
 {% include feature/image-gallery.html objectid="sediment131;sediment71" caption=false%}

 I shifted my focus.
 I started to approach the archive with the question: what can sediment tell me about the history of Glen Canyon?
 Most photographs of Glen Canyon feature sediment in some formation, of course; the terrain is composed almost entirely by sedimentary strata, rock fragments, and sandy beaches.
-I decided to pause on photographs in which I sensed there might be some kind of underlying story that would help me explain what I was seeing.
+I decided instead to pause on photographs in which I sensed there might be some kind of underlying story that would help me explain what I was seeing.
 I then tracked down these stories by searching across books, geologic reports, and written histories.

 I found myself moving through my research like sediment moves through the river.
 Each photograph pulled me into distinct eddies of the canyon's history; now I was reading about the inland seas of Cretaceous period, now about the Conquistadors and their labored river crossings, now about Hopi irrigation methods; now placer mining; now the Cretaceous sea again.
 I drifted along what seemed like random and fractaling currents, recirculated around same histories over and over again, found old stories resurfacing around the edges of new ones.
 Microbes would appear while I was reading about petroglyphs; Jurassic winds rustled in the margins of government proclamations.
 I grabbed each fragment and heaped them into a spreadsheet which began to resemble a jumbled stratigraphy of historical scraps.